travistangvh/ChatGPT-Data-Science-Prompts/README.md

 > Prompt: I want you to act as a software developer.
 Please help me improve the time complexity of the code below. `[Insert code]`

 ## 23. Optimize Pandas
 > Prompt: I want you to act as a code optimizer.
-Can you point out what's wrong with the following Pandas code and optimize it? `[Insert code here]`
+Can you point out what's wrong with the following pandas code and optimize it? `[Insert code here]`

 ## 24. Optimize Pandas Again
 > Prompt: I want you to act as a code optimizer.
-Can you point out what's wrong with the following Pandas code and optimize it? `[Insert code here]`
+Can you point out what's wrong with the following pandas code and optimize it? `[Insert code here]`

 ## 25. Optimize Python
 > Prompt: I want you to act as a code optimizer.
 The code is poorly written.
 How do I correct it? `[Insert code here]`

 ## 26. Optimize SQL
-> Prompt: I want you to act as an SQL code optimizer.
+> Prompt: I want you to act as a SQL code optimizer.
 The following code is slow.
 Can you help me speed it up? `[Insert SQL]`

 ## 27. Simplify Python
 > Prompt: I want you to act as a code simplifier.
 Can you simplify the following code?